New Research Results

 by Lisa Rezende, PhD

 The annual meeting of the Society of Gynecologic Oncology (SGO) was held March 9-12 in Los Angeles.
 Several research studies relevant to the hereditary breast and ovarian cancer (HBOC) community were presented.
-You can view abstracts from the presentations here.
+You can view a list of abstracts from the presentations here.

 - A study from Dr. Lu and colleagues at MD Anderson Cancer Center in Houston examined ovarian, fallopian tube, and primary peritoneal cancers from women with known mutations in either BRCA1 or BRCA2.
 Experts classify invasive epithelial ovarian cancer into subtypes based on their appearance.
 Most common is serous ovarian cancer that is often seen in hereditary breast and ovarian cancers that run in families.
 Other types include mucinous, endometrioid, and clear cell ovarian cancers.
 Some cancers, which don’t resemble any of these, are called undifferentiated.
 Using this method of classification, previous studies showed that the majority of ovarian, fallopian tube, and peritoneal cancers from BRCA1 or BRCA2 mutation carriers are categorized as serous carcinomas.
 In this new study of 180 patients with confirmed BRCA1 or BRCA2 mutations, the authors reported that approximately 10% of the ovarian, fallopian tube, or primary peritoneal cancers were not serous cancers.
 Based on these results, the authors caution that BRCA testing should not be limited to patients with the serous cancer subtype.